kwalczak80/Clonmel-Hiking-Club/README.md

 # **Clonmel Hiking Club**
 **[Click here to visit Clonmel Hiking Club website](https://kwalczak80.github.io/Clonmel-Hiking-Club)**<br>
 <p>Welcome to the official Clonmel Hiking Club website.
   The website is designed to provide information about hiking club in Clonmel area.
-Website consist of sections where visitors  can find relevant infomation about the club and upcoming events</p>
+Website consists of sections where visitors can find relevant infomation about the club and upcoming events</p>

 ![Responsive Design](assets/images/responsive-design.PNG "Responsive Design of Clonmel Hiking Club website")
 <hr>